East Bunbury, Western Australia: Wollaston

 Wollaston comprises the southern third of East Bunbury, bounded by Sandridge Road to the north, Robertson Drive and the Preston River to the east, and the railway to the south.
 It is mostly residential, although a light industrial area extending from central Bunbury exists west of Picton Road and the Horseshoe Lake, a remnant oxbow lake is located within Wollaston opposite the Bunbury Forum shopping centre.

 Wollaston is named after Rev. John Ramsden Wollaston (1790–1856), who initially migrated privately to be the chaplain for the Western Australian Land Company's failed settlement scheme at Australind.
 Finding himself without a parish, together with his sons, he built a small timber chapel on his own land at "Charterhouse" alongside the Preston River, as a condition of his receiving a stipend to act as Colonial Chaplain, and was opened without consecration in September 1842 (it had to wait until 1969 for this).
 A churchyard was built alongside it which contains the graves of some of the Bunbury area's pioneers.

 Suburban development in the area took place in the 1950s and 1960s.

 Geography

 The suburb contains a diverse mix of residents, with a strong emphasis on trades, retail and services, and 7.2% of its population are of Italian descent.

 Facilities

-Bunbury Forum, one of Bunbury's two main shopping centres, is located in East Bunbury; it also contains a small neighbourhood shopping centre.
+Bunbury Forum, one of Bunbury's two main shopping centres, was opened in 1980 and is located in East Bunbury; it also contains a small neighbourhood shopping centre.
 The suburb contains Cooinda Primary School, on the corner of Allen and Trott Street.
 There are two other primary schools located within 800 m.
 Bunbury Catholic College (BCC), established in 1973 after the amalgamation of Marist Brother's St Fraancis Xaviers College (situated on the current BCC site and opened in 1954) and the Mercy Sister's St Josephs College (situated at the now Bunbury Regional Art Gallery, originally opened in 1897) and with a student population of about 1000, and the historic St Mark's Anglican Church (1842) are located within the suburb.